-Why You'll Love These Protein Muffins
+Why You'll Love These Banana Protein Muffins

 - 9 grams of protein - Yep, you read that right... these muffins have 9 grams of protein per muffin!
+My dairy-free & gluten-free waffles have 12 grams of protein per waffle, so be sure to try those, too!

-- Naturally sweetened - Just a little bit of pure maple syrup is all you need to sweeten these banana protein muffins.
+- Naturally sweetened - Just a little bit of pure maple syrup is all you need to naturally sweeten these banana protein muffins.

 - Gluten free, dairy free, oil free - These muffins are full of healthy, real food ingredients, and are free from gluten, dairy, and oil.